 It proves what time the signature took place, and also the signer’s certificate status to prove that the signer’s key and certificate were valid at time of the signing.

 The following diagram illustrates the process:

 The following screenshot shows a long-term PDF signature being verified in PDF Sign&Seal:

-Click here to download an example long-term signed document, it’s our PDF Sign&Seal datasheet, see the signature appearance at bottom of page 2.
-All our datasheets are signed with long-term advanced PDF digital signatures.
+Click here to download an example long-term signed document.
+You'll see the signature appearance at bottom of page two.
+All Ascertia's datasheets are signed with long-term advanced PDF digital signatures.